 Da Nang is a coastal city in Central Vietnam, and it is the third-largest urbanized area in the country.
 The city is widespread, and it has become one of Vietnam’s largest ports.
 Historically, Da Nang was a French colonial port.
 Now, a population of 1.3 million permanently resides in Da Nang.

 In recent years, Da Nang is becoming more and more popular as a tourist destination.
 Sandy beaches beckon travelers and the port city’s vibrance keeps them entertained.
-Following in the steps of Ho Chi Minh City and Hanoi, Da Nang becoming one of Vietnam’s easily recognized destinations.
+Following in the steps of Ho Chi Minh City and Hanoi, Da Nang became one of Vietnam’s easily recognized destinations.

 Largest City in Central Vietnam